-2.14.
+XIII.
 Scores and Rankings

 Individual score sheets are for the exclusive use of each particular judge.
 Each judge has the responsibility and authority to review and submit his or her final scores and rankings prior to the final tally of the scores for all teams.
 Scores and rankings will be available only to coaches or captains at the conclusion of the competition.
 No scores or rankings will be given over the telephone.
-After each round of competition, teams will receive the judges' score sheets as well as their score and the top score in the group.
-In addition, teams will receive a ranking sheet with the names and scores of the team's final placement.
+Teams will receive the judges' score sheets as well as their score and ranking.
+In addition, teams will receive a ranking sheet with the names and scores of the teams' final placement.

-2.15.
+XIV.
 Finality of Decisions